-As noted, the DC Council holds both agency performance and budget oversight hearings every spring as they prepare to examine next year's budget.
-This is an easy way to get involved in the process.
+As noted, the DC Council holds both agency performance and budget oversight hearings every winter and spring as they prepare to examine next year's budget.
+It's an easy way to get involved in the process.
 You may sign up to speak to the Council at these hearings.
-The Council is divided into a number of Committees, which have oversight over specific agencies.
+The Council is divided into a number of committees, which have oversight over specific agencies.